-Today we get to cover an Inselberg (see part 1) that came from a hot (vs. mud) volcano!
+Today we get to cover an Inselberg (see Part 1) that came from a hot (vs. mud) volcano!

 Lava was being forced up toward the surface, found a narrow opening and squeezed up.
 As the lava cooled and shrank into basalt, it splintered into all those separate columns.
 The newly cooled basalt was much harder than the fresh Flood sedimentary rocks which got washed back toward the ocean leaving the basalt standing.

-As for the earth, out of it cometh bread: and under it is turned up as it were fire.
+As for the earth, out of it comes bread: and under it is turned up as it were fire.
 The stones of it are the place of sapphires: and it hath dust of gold.
 Job 28:5,6

-Tomorrow I’m going to take you through a government educational page on Devils Tower.
+Next time I’m going to take you through a government educational page on Devils Tower.